Source: Mark Makela / Getty

 “If the mayor wanted to hold onto that position, then the mayor and her team should have signed the four-year deal that we asked for back in the fall,” Boulware told CBS News.
 “They asked for the one-year extension.
 Not us.
 You can’t lump that in now with this current term of negotiation.
 That’s not how things work.”

-As negotiations drag on, trash in Philly keeps piling up, leaving residents frustrated and fed up.
+Negotiations dragged on and trash in Philly kept piling up, leaving residents frustrated and fed up.

 “It’s so bad out here, I don’t know what to do,” resident Andre Morgan told CBS News.
 “Just riding down, the street, the smells.
 And the weather next week is coming, it’s going to be so hot out, so it’s really going to be crazy.”

 To help curb the growing mess, the city set up 63 temporary drop-off locations for residents to bring their own garbage.
-But the effort has done little to slow the spread of trash littering the sidewalks, curbs and corners across the city.
+But the effort did little to slow the spread of trash littering the sidewalks, curbs and corners across the city.

-Below is a gallery of pictures from the Philly trash crisis—a visual reminder of just how bad things have gotten.
+Below is a gallery of pictures from the Philly trash crisis—a visual reminder of just how bad things actually were.